scott-ftf/entropy_eth_keygen/README.md

 # Entropy keygen

 For experimenting with entropy sources.
-Can be used online to generate Ethereum addresses from external sources, or offline using only local sources.
+The entropy can  then be used to generate Ethereum private keys and addresses.

 Following the entropy generation, the script provides a series of tests to evaluative aspects of the randomness